aleksimo/techwriter/docs/examples/dw.md

 - LexisNexis L&P News v1
 - World-Check One

 You must acquire licenses and credentials for all providers except for Google API.
-WorkFusion’s AMM solution includes access to Google API at no additional cost.
+The DW solution includes access to Google API at no additional cost.

-You must first set up the above credentials in the Secrets Vault to use other providers besides Google API.
+You must first set up the above credentials in the Secrets Storage to use other providers besides Google API.
 For the step-by-step instructions, see this [guide](https://example.com).

 ### Input step

 To set up your installed Digital Worker, do the following:

-1. In the **Control Tower** menu, in the **Digital Workers** section, find your newly installed AMM skill, and click the **Prepare** button.
+1. In the **Control Tower** menu, in the **Digital Workers** section, find your newly installed solution, and click the **Prepare** button.

     The **Prepare your digital worker** window containing a configuration form appears.